robfatland/nexus/bash/index.md

 # `bash`

-The Bourne Again Shell... but *confidentially* the content here is just one big cheat sheet for setting up a data science VM on the cloud running a Jupyter notebook server appearing in one's (say laptop) browser.
+The Bourne Again Shell... but *confidentially* the content here is one big cheat sheet for setting up a data science VM on the cloud running a Jupyter notebook server appearing in one's (say laptop) browser.